 Founder and CEO

-Laurent is the founder and CEO of the Guru Performance Institute with over twenty five years of practitioner experience in the fields of nutrition, fitness, and performance.
+Laurent is the founder and CEO of the Guru Performance Institute with over twenty seven years of practitioner experience in the fields of nutrition, fitness, and performance.
 Via his private practice in London and Norwich (UK), he currently acts as a consultant to primarily elite / professional athletes, and was the Performance Nutrition lead to the Egyptian National Football team up to and during the FIFA 2018 World Cup.
 Previous high-performance clients have included being performance nutrition consultant to Bath Rugby, and team performance nutritionist to London Irish, London Scottish, and London Broncos professional rugby teams.
 Laurent also worked with former Heavy Weight Boxing champion Danny Williams through his last two successful title fights, as well as working for the British Fencing World Class Program – supporting the Team GB Fencing Squad towards the Rio 2016 Olympics.